Blog

 Let's consider obtaining an SSL certificate for a domain and all subdomains through DNS validation using CloudFlare as one of the most popular DNS services

-As you know, cloudflare does not provide wildcard proxies and, accordingly, wildcard certificates at a free rate.
+As you know, CloudFlare does not provide wildcard proxies and, accordingly, wildcard certificates at a free rate.

 1) Install certbot latest version